NBA Rumors: Warriors Assistant Coach Ron Adams Shares His Assessment Of Andrew Wiggins

 Before the 2020 February NBA trade deadline, the Golden State Warriors engaged in a blockbuster deal with the Minnesota Timberwolves involving young stars D’Angelo Russell and Andrew Wiggins.
 The Warriors made the deal with the belief that Wiggins could fill the huge hole left by Kevin Durant in their wing.
-Though rumors continue to swirl about his future with the team, the Warriors have already made it clear that they traded for Wiggins with the intention of keeping him long-term in Golden State.
+Though rumors continue to swirl around his future with the team, the Warriors have made it clear that they traded for Wiggins with the intention of keeping him long term in Golden State.

 In a recent appearance on The TK Show podcast with Tim Kawakami of The Athletic, Warriors assistant coach Ron Adams shared his assessment of Wiggins’ first few games in Golden State.
 Though he admitted that Wiggins still has inconsistencies with his game, Adams is somewhat pleased with his performance on both ends of the floor.